CoSMoMVPA/CoSMoMVPA/doc/source/ex_dataset_basics.rst

 - Now use :ref:`cosmo_fmri_dataset`  with the ``mask``, ``targets`` and ``chunks`` parameters; set ``.sa.labels`` as before, and verify you get the same dataset structure as before.

-Advanced exercise: using :ref:`cosmo_slice`, can you show the same figure as in the advanved exercise above where all voxels around a center voxels were set to zero?
+Advanced exercise: using :ref:`cosmo_slice`, can you show the same figure as in the advanced exercise above where all voxels around a center voxels were set to zero?

 Hint: :ref:`run_dataset_basics_skl`